 - How much-continued education have you gone through?

 - How many sessions do you offer?

 - What does the schedule look like?
-Think about scheduling when the therapist is more refreshed, like early in the workweek or their scheduled shift.
+Think about scheduling when the therapist refreshes, like early in the workweek or on their scheduled shift.

 - Do you have specialties with specific conditions or techniques?